-In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n =

-25) in addition, eight candidates received funding for their proposals.
+In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n = 25) in addition eight candidates received funding for their proposals.
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that feedback and remediation provided during the grant writing process satisfied CEC standards requiring mastery and allowed all candidates to be successful.

-Candidates continue to benefit from this process, and 100% of candidates met target in AY 2017-2018 (n=18) by scoring "Target" and 7 candidates received funding for their proposals in AY 2017-2018.
+Candidates continue to benefit from this process, and 100% of candidates met target in AY 2018-2019 (n-15); in AY 2017-2018 (n=18); and in AY 2016-2017 (n=15) by scoring "Target".
+Furthermore, in AY 2018-2019 six (n=6) candidates received funding for their grant proposals; in AY 2017-2018 ten (n=10) candidates received funding for their grant proposals; in 2016-2017 eight (n=8) candidates received funding for their grant proposals.

 Faculty expect all candidates to score "Mastery" and requires candidates to continuously revise drafts until they are error-free.
-Thus, candidates may not exit this course until their papers are polished and well-developed.
+Thus, candidates may not exit this course until their grants are polished and well-developed.
 Because the assessment and rubric are tied to CEC standards and state standards, candidates' artifacts demonstrated student learning via mastery of CEC and content standards.

-Ultimately, 100% of candidates met target in AY 2016-2017 and AY 2017-2018.
+Ultimately, 100% of candidates met target in AY 2016-2017, in AY 2017-2018, and in AY 2018-2019.
 This assignment supports candidate learning and proficiency in the preparation of instructional assignments or activities as supported by Student Learning Impact Data.
-This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline in 2018-2019.
-In addition, candidates are encouraged to join professional organizations, such as CEC.
+Therefore, in 2019-2020, all candidates who receive the LA-CEC Mini-Grant Award will attend the Louisiana Council for Exceptional Children Annual Conference.
+They will create a poster to present their grant at the LA-CEC Conference Poster Session; so, they will create and present their research and scholarly activities at the LA-CEC annual state conference.
+This program improvement initiative to engage in research and scholarly activities will strengthen candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
+In addition, candidates are encouraged to join additional professional organizations, in addition to joining CEC.